hasezoey/nodejs-delete-empty-folders/README.md

 ## Installing (globally / -g)
 (when git installed) `npm install -g hasezoey/nodejs-delete-empty-folders`

+for linux:
+    add `$HOME/.npm-packages/bin` to PATH for global use (only for current user)

 ## Installing (locally)
 (when git installed) `npm install hasezoey/nodejs-delete-empty-folders`